Self-Guided Walking Tour in Flensburg

 Start mid-morning around 10:00 so the two museums are open (both open at 10:00) and the courtyard shops in the Rote Straße are trading.
 That timing also lands you on the harbor in the late afternoon, when the light across the Förde from the western quay is at its best for photos.
 Avoid Mondays if you want the Schifffahrtsmuseum or Museumsberg, since both are closed.

 No booking needed.
 This self-guided tour is available anytime.
-Open the route on your phone and start walking.
-The AI audio guide works instantly, no reservation required.
+Open the route in your browser and start walking.
+The AI guide works instantly, no app, no reservation required.

-The AI audio guide is available in 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.
+The AI guide speaks 11 languages: English, German, French, Spanish, Italian, Japanese, Chinese, Portuguese, Danish, Norwegian, and Swedish.

 Yes.
 Skip any stop, spend extra time at places you like, or start the route from any point.
-You can also ask the AI to suggest a shorter route.
+It is your walk, you set the pace.

 AI Tourguide

-Last verified May 2026
+Last reviewed July 2026